-- Ventilation installation must be carried out in accordance with current norms and directives. - Connections must be made via flexible hoses, which should be installed so that they are easy to replace. - Provision must be made for inspection and cleaning of the duct. - Make sure that there are no reductions of cross-sectional area in the form of creases, tight bends, etc., since this will reduce the ventilation capacity. - The air duct system must be a minimum of air tightness class B. - To prevent fan noise being transferred to the ventilation devices, install silencers in the ducts. - The extract air duct has to be insulated using diffusionproof material (at least PE30 or equivalent) along its entire length. - Ensure that the condensation insulation is fully sealed at any joints and/or at lead-in nipples, silencers, roof cowls or similar. - The extract air duct must be a maximum of 20 m long with a maximum of six bends. - Because the heat pump contains the flammable refrigerant, R290 the air ducting system must be earthed.
-This is done by making a sound electrical connection to the exhaust air and extract air ducts with the enclosed earth cables (2 pcs).
-Then connect the cables to the earth pin on top of the top cover. - A duct in a masonry chimney stack must not be used for extract air.
+- Ventilation installation must be carried out in accordance with current norms and directives. - Connections must be made via flexible hoses, which should be installed so that they are easy to replace. - Provision must be made for inspection and cleaning of the duct. - Make sure that there are no reductions of cross-sectional area in the form of creases, tight bends, etc., since this will reduce the ventilation capacity. - The air duct system must be a minimum of air tightness class B. - To prevent fan noise being transferred to the ventilation devices, install silencers in the ducts. - The extract air and outdoor air ducts are insulated using diffusion-proof material (at least PE30 or equivalent) along their entire lengths. - Ensure that the condensation insulation is fully sealed at any joints and/or at lead-in nipples, silencers, roof cowls or similar. - The air must be routed to the outdoor air duct through an outer wall grille in the facade.
+The outer wall grille must be installed so that it is protected from the weather and must be designed so that no rainwater and/or snow can penetrate the facade or follow the air into the duct. - When positioning the outdoor air and extract air hood/grille, bear in mind that the two air flows must not short circuit to prevent the extract air from being drawn into F470 again. - The extract air duct must be a maximum of 20 m long with a maximum of six bends. - · Because the heat pump contains the flammable refrigerant R290, the air ducting system must be earthed.
+This is achieved by making a good electrical connection to the four ventilation ducts using the enclosed earth cables (4 pcs).
+Then connect the cables to the earth pin on top of the top cover. - A duct in a masonry chimney stack must not be used for extract air or outdoor air. - When external devices that affect the ventilation are used, for example kitchen fans and stoves, the heat pump must be in operation.
+There is a risk of freezing at low outdoor temperatures.